hironobu-s/conoha-iso/README-en.md

 # ConoHa ISO

-This is a simple tool that send the download request to the API in [ConoHa](https://www.conoha.jp/).
-You will able to handle the ISO image from the CLI more easily.
+*ConoHa ISO* is a simple tool for managing the ISO images on [ConoHa API](https://www.conoha.jp/).

 ## Install

-Please download the executable files by the following.
+Please download the executable files as follows.

 **Mac OSX**